oodles-noodles/ghas-issue-ops/scripts/README.md

 ## Usage

 These functions are used by the GitHub Actions workflow in `.github/workflows/ghas-enablement.yml`.
 The workflow calls these functions using the `actions/github-script` action, which allows executing JavaScript code as part of the workflow.

+The shell scripts are used directly in the workflow using standard shell script execution.